Drones and the smart city.

 - Drones can be used to map commuting routes.
 With the need to advance smart city programmes quickly, drones offer flexibility, allowing surveyors to map long corridors efficiently at the start of projects and collect in-depth data to aid decision-making at an earlier stage.

-– Drones can also be used for transport and delivery, especially last mile deliveries in congested areas.
+- Drones can also be used for transport and delivery (also known as URBAN AIR MOBILITY), especially last mile deliveries in congested areas.
 (Transport and Delivery)

 Smart resource and asset management (Inspection and Detection) (Surveying and Mapping)